hscrocha/VibeCodingClassActivity/README.md

 * Multiplayer
 * Betting

+## 3. Demo Time (10 minutes)

+Teams may demo their final games.

-## 3. Team Reflection & Class Discussion (10 minutes)
+## 4. Team Reflection & Class Discussion (10 minutes)

-1. Did the Project Management and Setup at the beginning help guide the project?
-2. How did the planning → LLM-assisted high-level solution → task breakdown → coding → testing cycle influence your development?
-3. How accurate or useful were the LLM-generated high-level solutions?
-Did they require major adjustments?
+1. What LLM did you use?
+2. Did LLM break your code often?
+3. How was your testing?
 4. How effectively did your team break large ideas into smaller, implementable tasks?
-5. During the iterations, did you code task by task or all of them at once (or both)?
-6. How did writing tests after each iteration affect code quality or confidence?
 7. Which iteration improved the game the most, and why?

-(Optional) Teams may demo their final games and highlight how features evolved across iterations.